Active Range-Gated

 Home .
 About Us .
 Executive Bios.

+Mr. Demers has a long career in security related technologies.
 He has worked for 18 years as researcher and scientific team leader in the fields of optics, electronics, signal processing, and digital simulation.
 In this capacity, he was senior designer of the world-class infrared missile countermeasures “Simulator of Engagement for Missiles, Aircraft, and Countermeasures” (SEMAC) for the Canadian Department of National Defense.
 He also represented Canada on many TTCP and NATO scientific committees.
-While still maintaining a very active role on the scientific team, he headed the Infrared Missiles Countermeasures group from 1991 to 1999, as well as the Electro-Optic Warfare section on an interim basis for a year.
+While still maintaining a very active role on the scientific team, he headed the Infrared Missiles Countermeasures group from 1991 to 1999, as well as the Electro-Optic Warfare section on an interim basis for a year, during a major restructuring effort.

 From 1999 to 2001, Mr. Demers was first Director of Scientific Research, then Vice President, Technology at Labcal Techhnologies.
 As part of his mandate, Mr.Demers headed the development of a unique product combining fingerprint recognition, smart card, and public key infrastructure features.